-The Virginia Supreme Court will consider proposed changes to its discovery rules that dictate what evidence must be shared by defense and prosecution before a criminal trial.
+The Virginia Supreme Court will consider proposed changes to its discovery rules that dictate what evidence must be shared by the defense and prosecution before a criminal trial.
 It is now seeking comments to the proposed changes.

 Virginia State Bar Criminal Discovery Reform Task Force